-All about contract disputes, including how to avoid them – part 1
+Contract disputes and how to avoid them – Part 1

 We all try to avoid becoming involved in contract disputes, whether as an individual or a business.
 Unfortunately, that’s not always possible.
 If you’re dealing with a breach of contract, a contract dispute is sometimes the only way to ensure that your interests are protected.
 First, let’s learn a bit more about contracts and contract disputes.
 Then we’ll take a look at some tips for avoiding them in the first place.

 In order to understand breach of contract, we must first understand what it takes to make a contract to begin with.
 To be enforceable, a contract must have four elements: